cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

             - Unless ``--all`` option is set on ``list`` sub-command

-        - Hidden once loaded modules load or unload is not reported
+        - Hidden once loaded modules load, unload or tag is not reported

             - If this evaluation has been triggered automatically